prakshaysaini/WhoIsPrakshay/README.md

 ```

-ollama pull llama3.1:8b          <(deepseek-r1:1.5b and deepseek-r1:8b used in this bot)>
+ollama pull llama3.1:8b          <(deepseek-r1:1.5b and deepseek-r1:8b also used in this bot)>
 ```
 You can also pull other models like `mistral`, `gemma`, or `llama2`.But then change the code according to the downloaded LLM